 \section{Analytical properties and trends to equilibrium}

 This final section is dedicated to prove some analytical properties and convergence to equilibrium results for the proposed models.

 In Subsection \ref{evol1}, we investigate the evolution of the social activity alone (independently of the opinion dynamics) by studying the marginal of $f(t,A,w)$ with respect to $A$.
 The idea here is that when the distribution of the activity level reaches some sort of equilibrium, studying the evolution of opinions becomes much easier.
-We are going to prove that all agents become active in finite time, allowing to consider reduced Fokker--Planck models governing the dynamics of the marginal of $f(t,A,w)$ with respect to $w$.
-Since the agents update their activity level by interacting with each other and with the leaders following the same structural rules, in Subsection \ref{evol1} it will be enough to consider the sole interactions agent-agent, as agent-leader ones could be treated in the same fashion.
+We are going to prove that, when considering the controlled model, all agents become active in finite time, allowing to consider reduced Fokker--Planck models governing the dynamics of the marginal of $f(t,A,w)$ with respect to $w$.
+Since the agents update their activity level by interacting with each other and with the leaders following the same structural rules, in Subsection \ref{evol1} it will be enough to consider the sole interactions agent--agent, as interactions agent--leaders could be treated in the same fashion.
 We will start from the uncontrolled model and then move on to the controlled one.
 In particular, we will show that the latter prevents the creation of agents with extremely high or low levels of activity (matching our second goal explained at the beginning of Section \ref{control}).

-In Subsection \ref{evol2}, we then move on to analyze the evolution of opinions alone, both interactions agent-agent and agent-leader are taken into account and all agents have become active.
-In particular, we will prove that the marginal of $f(t,A,w)$ in $w$ converges toward a global equilibrium state (a Beta-type distribution) of the corresponding reduced model, when $t \to +\infty$.
-Our analysis makes use of relative entropy techniques inspired from \cite{20,FurPulTerTos} and extended in a novel way to deal with Fokker--Planck equations that involve nonconstant time-dependent drift coefficients.
+In Subsection \ref{evol2}, we then move on to analyze the evolution of opinions alone, both interactions agent--agent and agent--leaders are taken into account.
+In particular, when considering the controlled model, all agents have become active and we will prove that the marginal of $f(t,A,w)$ in $w$ converges toward a global equilibrium state (a Beta-type distribution) of the corresponding reduced model, when $t \to +\infty$.
+Our analysis makes use of relative entropy techniques inspired from \cite{20,FurPulTerTos} and extended in a novel way to deal with Fokker--Planck equations that involve time-dependent coefficients.